What is Interval Training?

 During interval training, go fast for as long as you feel like it, go slow long enough to recover (but not completely), then repeat it again.
 Repeat these cycles three to five times.
 It doesn't have to be exacting.

 Listen to your body.
 Do what feels right for you.
-If you don't have a heart rate monitor, follow your perceived exertion.
+If you don't have a heart rate monitor or sports watch, follow your perceived exertion.
 Just remember that the high intensity phase is exactly what it says -- intense.

 What is interval training?
 It is time-efficient exercise in which the degree of effort you put into the exertion phase determines the degree of results you will get.